JoshuaWise/cost/README.md

 # cost
 A CLI tool for checking the size of files after minifying and gzipping them.
 Mime-types are checked to determine whether to minify and/or gzip the file.
-To mimic the behavior of most servers, only CSS and JS files are minified, and binary files such as images are not gzipped.
+To mimic the behavior of most web servers, only CSS and JS files are minified, and binary files such as images are not gzipped.

 ## Installation
 ```
-$ sudo npm install -g cost
+$ npm install -g cost
 ```

 ## Usage